aitravelapprove-lang/AOTMS_LMS/README.md

-# 🚀 AOTMS - Academy of Tech Master
+# 🚀 AOTMS - Academy of Tech Masters

 ### _Empowering the Next Generation of Tech Leaders with High-Fidelity Learning._